Cultural Anthropology, BA

 Related Schools & Departments

-Casey took “Global Markets and Local Cultures'' with the late Professor Jeffrey Juris.
-After traveling, she saw how the coursework mirrored reality, and knew her education was preparing her for the world.
+Casey took Global Markets and Local Cultures.
+After traveling, she better saw how the coursework mirrored real life, and knew her education was preparing her for the world.

-Casey joined the Sociology & Anthropology Student Association during her third year.
+She joined the Sociology & Anthropology Student Association during her third year.
 It allowed her to get to know her fellow students and mirrored the small school experience she loved.

 Casey studied abroad in Nepal for her capstone thesis.
 She lived alone for a month while she researched and wrote about the lived experience of climate change in the lower Himalayas.

-Casey worked for the Environmental Data and Governance Initiative, founded by Professor Sarah Wylie.
+She worked for the Environmental Data and Governance Initiative, founded by Professor Sarah Wylie.
 She produced promotional videos, developed a virtual research event, wrote event programming, and more.

 “It was the intermodality of Northeastern that was really attractive to me.
 When I came here, that idea was a very exciting thing for me: the potential that I could do so much, that there were so many opportunities open for me like co-ops and studying abroad.
 That idea ended up being very true—as true as I thought it would be, it was even truer.”